 Location: The QEII Centre (Central London, next to Big Ben and Westminster Abbey)

-Date: 24 – 27 September 2023
+- Conference Date: 24 – 27 September 2023

-Conference host: Crown Prosecution Service
+- Conference Host: Crown Prosecution Service

-Conference website: IAP London 2023 conference website
+- Conference website: IAP London 2023 conference website

-Registration: IAP London 2023 Registration
+- Online Registration: IAP London 2023 Registration

 We must use our skills and expertise to innovate and collaborate – working together to bring robust prosecutions across borders and to address common yet complex challenges in a pragmatic, effective and constructive way.
-Hearing insights from across the globe, we will explore how we can best prevent criminals from exploiting the differences in legal systems, practices and procedures to evade justice and how we can collectively work to prevent and combat organised crime, terrorism and other serious criminal activity.
+Hearing insights from across the globe, we will explore how we can best prevent criminals from exploiting the differences in legal systems, practices, and procedures to evade justice and how we can collectively work to prevent and combat organised crime, terrorism and other serious criminal activity.